STANLEY PARK COMMUNITY ASSOCIATION - 3-PITCH RULES (2020)

 (b) No full inning will start 1¾ hours after the game’s actual commencement.
 (Note: This may be shortened by mutual agreement of the teams and may not be achievable due to lighting conditions early in the season.)
 In the event the umpire terminates the game before the end of 7 completed innings (5 for Junior 3-Pitch), e.g. curfew, rain, snow, and there have been at least 5 innings completed, the game will be ruled a complete game and the final score will be as of the last completed inning.
 If less than 5 full innings have been played, the game must be replayed in its entirety.
 (For Junior 3-Pitch, 3 innings is a complete game if conditions don't permit all 5 to be played.)

 (c) If a coach cannot field a team within 5 minutes at any time during the game then his/her team will forfeit the game.
-(In regular season, please lend players so exhibition play can occur - even if it's with only 5 players per side - or play a game of "scrub".)
+(In the regular season, please lend players so exhibition play can occur - even if it's with only 5 players per side - or play a game of "scrub".)

 3.4 Defensive team: